GraysonR/collegeScorecard/README.md

 # collegeScorecardExplorationAndVisualization
-A exploration and visualization of the data from the US Department of Education's College Scorecard dataset.
+An exploration and visualization of the data from the US Department of Education's College Scorecard dataset.